The complexity of finite-valued CSPs: Complexity classification

+\begin{lemma} Let $\Gamma$ be a constraint language defined on $D$ and let $\Gamma'$ be a core of $\Gamma$.
+If $\Gamma'$ admits a binary symmetric fractional polymorphism, then so does $\Gamma$. \end{lemma}

-Theorem~\ref{thm:mainimpl} implies our main result, Theorem~\ref{thm:dichotomy}, which shows that having a binary symmetric fractional polymorphism is the \emph{only} reason for tractability.
-This provides a complexity classification of \emph{all} valued languages defined on \emph{arbitrary} finite domains, thus generalising all classifications mentioned above. \begin{theorem}[Main] Let $D$ be an arbitrary finite set and let $\Gamma$ be a core valued language defined on $D$. \begin{itemize} \item Either $\Gamma$ has a binary idempotent and symmetric fractional polymorphism and BLP solves VCSP$(\Gamma)$; \item or (MC) holds for $\Gamma_c$ and VCSP$(\Gamma)$ is NP-hard. \end{itemize} \end{theorem}
+Theorem~\ref{thm:mainimpl} implies our main result, Theorem~\ref{thm:dichotomy}, which shows that having a binary symmetric fractional polymorphism is the \emph{only} reason for tractability, and conversely, that the condition (MC) is the only reason for intractability.
+This provides a complexity classification of \emph{all} constraint languages defined on \emph{arbitrary} finite domains, thus generalising all previous classifications mentioned above.

+\begin{theorem}[Main] Let $D$ be an arbitrary finite set, let $\Gamma$ be a constraint language defined on $D$, and let $\Gamma'$ be a core of $\Gamma$. \begin{itemize} \item Either $\Gamma$ has a binary symmetric fractional polymorphism and BLP solves VCSP$(\Gamma)$; \item or (MC) holds for $\Gamma'_c$ and VCSP$(\Gamma)$ is NP-hard. \end{itemize} \end{theorem}